elixir-lang/elixir/lib/elixir/pages/Typespecs.md

     @spec function(arg) :: [arg] when arg: var

 You can also name your arguments in a typespec using `arg_name :: arg_type` syntax.
-This is particularly useful as a way to differentiate multiple arguments of the same type (or multiple elements of the same type in a type def):
+This is particularly useful in documentation as a way to differentiate multiple arguments of the same type (or multiple elements of the same type in a type definition):

     @spec days_since_epoch(year :: integer, month :: integer, day :: integer) :: integer
     @type color :: {red :: integer, green :: integer, blue :: integer}